troywsmith/GA-Project-2/README.md

 [Swap App](https://swaptokens.herokuapp.com/)

 # Instructions
-Instructions for downloading the code and running it on localhost
+## Instructions for downloading the code and running it on localhost

-clone the repo to your computer
+### Clone the repo to your computer
 ```
 git@git.generalassemb.ly:troywsmith/project-two.git
 ```

-Install dependencies
+### Install dependencies while in repo

 ```
 npm iniit